vaishu-shann/georoute-reactjs/README.md

 ## React-Leaflet

- React Application to plot location route using leaflet.js React, React DOM and Leaflet are required peer dependencies.
-You must add them to your project if they are not already installed:
+ React Application to plot location route using leaflet.js

   ### Node

 [Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).